 Sugiyama, Nawa, Raúl Valadez, Gilberto Pérez, Bernardo Rodríguez, and Fabiola Torres (2013) Animal Management, Preparation and Sacrifice: Reconstructing Burial 6 at the Moon Pyramid, Teotihuacan, México.
 Anthropozoologica, special issue, Animals in Funerary Space, edited by Rose-Marie Arbogast and Sébastien Lepetz, 48(2):467-485.

 Sugiyama, Nawa (2013) Animals that Reside in the Sacred Mountain and Empowered Monuments at Teotihuacan.
 In Constructing, Deconstructing, and Reconstructing Social Identity –2,000 Years of Monumentality in Teotihuacan and Cholula, Mexico-, edited by Saburo Sugiyama, Shigeru Kabata, Tomoko Taniguichi, and Etsuko Niwa, pp.41-49.
 Cultural Symbiosis Research Institute, Aichi Prefectural University, Aichi, Japan.

-Research Interests: Developmental stress, life history, evolutionary morphology, skeletal and dental biology, evolutionary theory, hunter-gatherers
+Research Interests: Bioarchaeology, developmental stress, life history, evolutionary morphology, skeletal and dental biology, evolutionary theory, mortuary practices, hunter-gatherers

 Angela R. Lieverse, Daniel H. Temple, Vladimir Bazaliiskii (2014) Paleopathological description and diagnosis of metastatic carcinoma in an Early Bronze Age hunter-gatherer from Cis-Baikal, Siberia.
 PLoS One: E113919.